Tempest Angels Chapter

 Upon the creation of the Primaris Astartes, the Tempest Angels accepted a full company of the new Space Marines from Guilliman to replace the loss of the 2nd Company.
 The Chapter is eager to ensure their new battle brothers quickly absorb Astothian- and in turn the Chapter's- culture and principles.

-Aspirants of the Chapter and drawn up from Astoth itself- and partly Kastuvis.
+Aspirants of the Chapter and drawn up from Astoth itself in addition to Kastuvis.
+Those used to a hard life on the death world find they may not struggle as much with the physical trials as those of Astoth, but the spiritual trials wane the number of succesful aspirants significantly.
 They undergo a plethora of various trials and tasks before they are accepted.
 The main of which are as follows:

 Due to Astoth being a world with deep ties to knightly principles, the Tempest Angels share the populace's adoration of valour in combat.
 One of the main trials is akin to chivalric tournaments of old, where large numbers of knights and squires fight with sword and mace over the course of several days, often without rest at all.
 They employ highly ritualized weaponry techniques that have been refined and honed through generations.
 The participants will fight to the point of death until only a handful of the best remain.
 This not only tests for natural skill at arms and endurance, but also the steely determination needed to face martial challenges without wavering.